Lapdancing appeal by Oxford church fails

 - From the section Oxford

 A church has lost its appeal to stop lapdancing at a club in Oxford.

 The Lodge Gentlemans Club, in Pennyfarthing Place, was given a licence to allow lapdancing last December, and opened two months later.

 Reverend Vaughan Roberts of St Ebbe's Church launched an appeal against the ruling because of concerns over public safety.

-A judge at Oxford Magistrates' Court threw out the appeal, saying there was no evidence of a safety risk.'Avoid conflict'
+A judge at Oxford Magistrates' Court threw out the appeal, saying there was no evidence of a safety risk.